awslabs/sockeye/contrib/sacrebleu/README.md

 # CREDITS

 This was all Rico Sennrich's idea.
 Originally written by Matt Post.
-The official source version can be found at github.com/awslabs/sockeye (under `contrib/sacrebleu`).
+The official version can be found at github.com/awslabs/sockeye, under `contrib/sacrebleu`.